-Class teachers and support staff work closely with our SEN Co-ordinator (SENCO), Mrs J Jobling, to identify specific needs and to develop potential.
+Class teachers and support staff work closely with our SEN Coordinator to identify specific needs and to develop potential.
 Support is given to children on an individual or small group basis.
 Individual Support Plans are drawn up with the co-operation and involvement of parents and children.
 Targets are set out and reviewed on a regular basis.